-Appearance:single cell in metal canNominal voltage:Single cell: 3.6 volts
+Appearance:single cylindrical cell in steel canNominal voltage:Single cell: 3.6 volts

 Section X - Stability and Reactivity

 Since batteries utilize a chemical reaction, they are actually considered a chemical product.
 As such, battery performance will deteriorate over time even if stored for a long period of time without being used.